Zackk-Buch/Intelligence/README.md

 # Intelligence
 This repo will act as a catalog for malware breakdowns.
+All breakdowns will be sub-branches.